 7. Asymmetrical Movement

-Usually an injury, old or new that caused our body to move differently to avoid pain.
+Usually an injury causes this squat mistake, old or new that caused our body to move differently to avoid pain.
 Now it’s just an ingrained dysfunctional movement pattern.

 This also may not be from an injury, and just a poorly developed movement pattern.
 Fix it now to avoid future injury (Chimera NJ et al)!

 Have a buddy watch you do slow body-weight squats and unloaded barbell squats from the side, back and front.
 If your buddy sees any asymmetrical movements, note them.

 If your butt is going to the right it means you likely have or had an injury to the left side of your lower body; foot/ankle, knee, hip.
 If you can recall the injury and location, try doing some soft tissue work on it.
 This should feel good & bad at the same time, like a deep massage.

 If it only hurts, Stop and see a professional (chiropractor, physical therapist, personal trainer).